-There are several definitions of the Sterling ratio.
+There are several definitions of the ratio.
 What all these variations have in common, however, is it that they look at the return over average of maximum drawdowns.
 In particular, the worst drawdown in each year is calculated and then the average is calculated.
 The compounded return is then divided by the average annual drawdown.
-Next let’s turn to the Sterling ratio formula.
+Next let’s turn to the Sterling formula.

 Sterling ratio formula

-We define the Sterling ratio as follows:
+We define the Sterling metric as follows:

 In this case, drawdowns are expressed as a negative number.
 The resulting SR is then multiplied by -1 to obtain a positive ratio.
 The reason for the 10% in the denominator is that the ratio was proposed at a time when the T-bill rate was 10%.
 Nowadays, of course, this 10% no longer makes sense.
 That is why a lot of people use a slightly different definition, which we discuss below.